-Today I am on the journey to learn more about making artisan foods, learn new food making skills, hone the skills that I already have and share my experience and what I know with others.
+Today I am on a journey to learn more about making artisan foods, learn new food making skills, hone the skills that I already have and share my experience and what I know with others.

 Some additional facts about me

 - In 2015 I started what today is known as Craving Tasty blog to write about my culinary adventures, to which I am still actively contributing.

 - While I never received any formal culinary education, I used to work as a cook at several small and not so small restaurants.